 - MMSA again assembled key industry players in Singapore for the 18th IMPCA Asian Methanol Conference and Frankfurt for the 2nd MMSA Methanol Policy, Technology, and Commerce Congress to discuss key issues surrounding methanol markets around the world now, and in the years to come.

 - Methanol consumption in the United States shrunk in 2015, driven by unplanned downstream outages early and late in the year, despite overall positive macroeconomic growth.
 At the same time, with the start of three major facilities during the year, along with one expansion, production of methanol sharply rose, supplanting methanol imports once again.

 - A promising new application for methanol as a marine transportation fuel was further developed by the Scandinavian ferry firm Stena.
 Stena, with the help of Wartsila, a diesel engine manufacturer, has converted marine diesel engines to run on high rates methanol and has used these engines in service.
 Nevertheless, as crude prices sank, the value of diesel fell faster than methanol, limiting enthusiasm for the application.

 - The long list of US methanol projects based on low cost natural gas has stopped growing, as methanol prices sank, and cost to build remained relatively constant, limiting the cash generation potential of the proposed facilities, and scaring away possible investors.
 Nevertheless, as natural gas prices have dropped, some projects remain active, although under less rosy conditions than 18 months ago.

-The staff of MMSA wishes all a very Happy New Year; 2014 will have its own top ten events, and MMSA will be there to analyze them in its usual fashion, looking forward to continued communication with clients.
+Finally, MMSA wishes all a very Happy New Year; 2016 will have its own top ten events, and MMSA will be there to analyze them in its usual fashion, looking forward to continued communication with clients.
 Thanks once again for your support.